tawasta/connector-apix/connector_apix/README.rst

 Usage
 =====
-\-
+- If invoice transmit method is einvoice or printing service, a button for sending will appear
+- A scheduled job will fetch purchase invoices periodically

 Known issues / Roadmap
 ======================
-- Sending attachments is not supported
-- markReceived is not working: we are re-fetching all invoices
+- markReceived is not working: purchase invoices are being unnecessarily re-fetches

 Credits
 =======